 The Handbook for Literary Analysis is available only in a digital version.
 The book’s 523 pages are divided into eight areas: allegory, characterization, narration, plot, setting, theme, tone, and poetry.
 Following these are a glossary of literary terms, recommended reading lists for younger and older students, an index of subjects, and an index of excerpted works.
 It has an interactive table of contents that allows you to select your target very precisely, a feature that is very helpful in a book this size.
 For example, you can go directly to “Allegory in Uncle Tom’s Cabin, by Harriet Beecher Stowe” where you can read from a student essay addressing this topic, or you can click on '“Lepanto,” by G. K. Chesterton' and arrive at the complete poem that is included for its many uses of metaphors and related figures of speech.
 Many analytical essays by Stobaugh’s high school students are included along with numerous full-color and black-and-white illustrations.

 The book is appropriate for junior high students through adults.
 You can work through the book sequentially or selectively, depending upon your need.
 The book reads like a literature text with plentiful use of literary excerpts, including many from Scripture, as examples.
 It also should help familiarize readers with some great literary works.
 There are no questions or assignments as you would find in a course.
 Instead, it is expected that the reader will be using it for self-directed education.
 Parents might assign particular sections for the student lacking self-direction, then follow up with a discussion regarding what they have read.Note that this book is available only as a Kindle document and is not published by Master Books.
 You can order it through Stobaugh’s For Such a Time as This website or through Amazon.

-Handbook for Literary Analysis Book I: How to Evaluate Prose Fiction, Drama, and Poetry
+Handbook for Literary Analysis, Book 1: How to Ev

 - Suitable for: group class or independent study